TNAHOM/enmamar/README.md

 - [ ] Handle the error some components I just console them in order not to get an error/issue
 - [ ] Add total duration time in the courseDescription (check backend)
 - [ ] Handle a better UI when their is no lesson(just in case)

+- [ ] Inorder to promote a student to instructor theri needs to be a get all students api(currently theri is get all instructor which is not correct because we are going to promote the student to teacher)